What is a homeschool coach anyway?

 Wondering about building a business and homeschooling?

-I built this entire coaching business while homeschooing, chauffeuring the kids, and extended breastfeeding with my two year old!
+I built this entire coaching business while homeschooling, chauffeuring the kids, and extended breastfeeding with my two-year-old!

 WHY DOES HANDCRAFTED HOMESCHOOL FOCUS SO MUCH ON IDENTIFYING HOMESCHOOL GOALS FIRST?

-There was a time in my homeschool where one of our goals was for my child to develop beyond echolalia speech and communicate spontaneously.
+There was a time in my homeschool when one of our goals was for my child to develop beyond echolalia speech and communicate spontaneously.